KuroruK/VClass/README.md

-   Currently to store credentials and other information, we are using a local SQL database. this is being loaded with .csv files currenly that ar using a specific format. thus loading functions for timetable will not work without them present(currently in assets folder as we are using the emulator) but the values can be manually inserted for running as well. currently some values for testing are initialisd at line 47-50 in LoginActivity.java, that stets up some accounts such as admin, student, and teacher.
+   Currently to store credentials and other information, we are using a local SQL database. this is being loaded with .csv files currenly that ar using a specific format. thus loading functions for timetable will not work without them present(currently in assets folder as we are using the emulator) but the values can be manually inserted for running as well. the local database is at "data/com.example.vclasslogin/databases/VClass_Users.db" in phone currently some values for testing are initialisd at line 47-50 in LoginActivity.java, that stets up some accounts such as admin, student, and teacher.